Does the COVID-19 Vaccine Cause Blood Clots?

 The good news is the risk of blood clots is really rare, and getting vaccination is still way safer than getting COVID.
 But people should get vaccinated with COVID vaccines by Pfizer or Moderna when they can, instead of the vaccine by J&J. Here’s what we know so far.

 What’s the Risk?

-The combination of blood clots with low platelets (known as thrombosis with thrombocytopenia) reported after the Johnson & Johnson COVID vaccine is serious and concerning.
+The combination of blood clots with low platelets (known as thrombosis with thrombocytopenia or TTS) reported after the Johnson & Johnson COVID vaccine is serious and concerning.
 It also appears to be extremely rare.

-Out of the roughly eight million people who have received the Johnson & Johnson COVID-19 vaccine in the U.S., 15 women have experienced the condition so far, mostly women aged 18-49 years (though it’s happened in men and older adults, too).
+Out of the roughly 14 million people who have received the Johnson & Johnson COVID-19 vaccine in the U.S., 57 people have experienced the condition so far, mostly women aged 18-49 years (though it’s happened in men and older adults, too).
 One of those cases occurred during the clinical trial prior to authorization.
 Unfortunately, nine people have died.

 Blood clots can happen for a lot of reasons — including due to COVID-19 — but these rare cases can be tricky because they require a different type of treatment.
 Usually, heparin is administered to people experiencing blood clots, but that can be dangerous to people with these clots combined with low levels of blood platelets.
 For this reason, both the FDA and CDC, along with partners across the country, are working to alert healthcare providers about this difference in treatment and reminding them to report any adverse events after vaccination to VAERS and/or V-SAFE.